top of page

 It’s crucial to focus your efforts on these leads, as they demonstrate a greater chance of becoming paying customers.
 Knowing how to identify and nurture SQLs can help grow your business effectively.

-Criteria of a SQL
+Criteria of SQL

 Interest Level of the Lead in Your MSP